Event FiltersYou are viewing events filtered byLiteratureReset all filters

 –

 Critical reflection on the impact of Artificial Intelligence on written culture, copyright, and access to culture.
 The session will discuss the role of writers, translators, journalists, and publishers; the current confusion between creation and compilation of works; and the risks of cultural homogenization.
-The panel will be introduced and moderated by Jorge Corrales, general director of CEDRO, and will also feature Carme Páez, Undersecretary at the Ministry of Culture; Miguel Ángel Serrano, author of the essay Androiceno.
+The panel will be introduced and moderated by Jorge Corrales, general director of CEDRO, and will also feature Carmen Páez, Undersecretary at the Ministry of Culture; Miguel Ángel Serrano, author of the essay Androiceno.
 Escribir en la era de la inteligencia artificial; and the philosopher and writer Nerea Blanco Marañón.

 There will be a book signing at the end of the event